11 Cruises with Crazy Cool Amenities You Need to See to Believe

 Puppy snuggles are part of the experience

 Princess Cruises actually brings real local Alaska sled dog puppies onboard for guests to cuddle while the ship is in the port.
 You can get some much-needed cuddles from the Puppies in the Piazza program in if you’re missing your favorite furball from back home.
 You’ll meet dog handlers, get an idea of authentic local culture, and guarantee your trip sets off with a smile.
-With all the recent news of dogs being smarter than cats, it sounds like cuddling Alaskan puppies could be the brainiest way to start a trip.

 For specialty brew fanatics